Groups are the cornerstone of entity access in Lextree. To limit access to entities requires three steps:

 Settings > Users & Groups > Users.
 Select an existing user or add a new user.
 Click in the Groups field and select the Group you created in Step 1.

-To assign a new contract to a Group, click in the Group field on the Add Contract form.
+To assign a new entities to a Group, click in the Group field on the Add Entity form.
 Choose one or more Groups from the list.

-To modify the Groups to which a contract is assigned, view the contract from the
+To modify the Groups to which an entity is assigned, view the entity from the

-Groups button at the top of the Contract Details page.
+Groups button at the top of the Entity Details page.
 Click in the box to see the list of available Groups.

-IMPORTANT NOTE: A User can only assign contracts to Groups in which the User is already a member.
-For example, if Fred is not assigned to the Super Secret Group in Step 2, then Fred can not assign a contract to the Super Secret Group in Step 3.
+IMPORTANT NOTE: A User can only assign entities to Groups in which the User is already a member.
+For example, if Fred is not assigned to the Super Secret Group in Step 2, then Fred cannot assign an entity to the Super Secret Group in Step 3.
 Fred will not even see that as an option.

 Roles control what users can do in Lextree.
 Admin users may review, add and update user roles for any user at